All Episodes

 Okay.

-I'll give you a chance to respond all that.
+I'll give you a chance to respond all this.

-Elon Musk is uh more street vernacular for a male body part.
+Elon Musk is more street vernacular for a male body part.

 Why are they reacting like this?

-Well, um first of all, do you give a fly and rip or number one?
+Well, first of all, do you give it a flying rip over number one?

-And well, I guess we must be over the target or doing something right, you know.
+Well, I guess we must be over the target or doing something right.

-If if like they wouldn't be complaining so much if they we weren't doing something useful, I think.
+They wouldn't be complaining so much if we weren't doing something useful, I think.

-Um what all we're really trying to do here is restore uh the will of the people through the president.
+All we're really trying to do here is restore the will of the people through the president.

-Um and and what we're finding is that there's an unelected bureaucracy, speaking of unelected, there's a there's a vast federal bureaucracy that is implacably opposed to the the president and the cabinet.
+Speaking of unelected, there's a vast federal bureaucracy that is implacably opposed to the president and the cabinet.

 I think about that number a lot.